PARAMOS-Technologies-Limited/vibes/README.md

 - **Git Integration**: Automatic git branch creation and management
 - **Environment Isolation**: Each branch runs on its own port with complete environment isolation
 - **Automatic Container Management**: Start, stop, and monitor Docker containers for each branch
+- **External Template System**: Use external template directories for app duplication (no need to keep app directory in repo)
 - **Web Terminal Interface**: Embeddable terminal for web applications

 ## Quick Start